OceaneCsn/DIANE/README.md

 -   Demonstration on a published dataset, and other ready to explore datasets on several organisms

-All of the features in DIANE are accessible via a signle page Shiny application that can be locally launched, or used online at <https://diane.bpmp.inrae.fr>.
+All of the features in DIANE are accessible via a single page Shiny application that can be locally launched, or used online at <https://diane.bpmp.inrae.fr>.

 <img src="man/figures/net.PNG" align="center" width="900"/>